 Yes.
 TexasLawHelp.org has toolkits with instructions and do-it-yourself forms you can use to ask for a possession order.
 Note: The instructions are written for uncontested cases (agreed or default).
 If your case is contested, it’s best to hire a lawyer or apply for help from the Texas Attorney General Child Support Division.

 - Use this toolkit if you and the other parent are married and want a divorce: I need a divorce.
 We have minor children.
-The judge will make custody, possession, child support and medical support orders in your divorce.
+The judge will make custody, possession, child support and medical and dental support orders in your divorce.

 - Use this toolkit if (1) you and the other parent are not married (or don’t want a divorce) and (2) you and the other parent have signed an Acknowledgment of Paternity: I need a SAPCR (custody) order.
 I am the child’s parent.
-The judge will make custody, possession, child support and medical support orders in the custody case.
+The judge will make custody, possession, child support, and medical support orders in the custody case.

-- Use this toolkit if there is already an existing court order: I need to change a custody, visitation or support order.
+- Use this toolkit if there is already an existing court order: I need to change a custody, visitation, or support order.
 The judge can change possession/visitation orders in the modification case.

 If you need help choosing the correct toolkit, use Ask a Question to chat with a law student or lawyer online.

-If you need a family violence protective order call the National Domestic Violence 24-Hour Hotline at 800-799-SAFE (7233).
+If you need a family violence protective order, call the National Domestic Violence 24-Hour Hotline at 800-799-SAFE (7233).
 They can refer you to help in your community.

 Can anyone help me get a possession order?